bogomirov/glx-dock-bluebird-theme/README.md

 * When you make a change to a document, artwork or software configuration, it is natural to assume that any previous modifications you have made are lost, together with the work you have done and the time you have spent on them.
 The question here is, are these previous changes recoverable, and if so - is it possible to easily switch back and forth between them?

-* Similarly, every time you upgrade your Bluebird Glx-Dock theme as described above, all changes you have implemented manually on your local copy so far will be lost.
+* Similarly, every time you upgrade your copy of the Bluebird Glx-Dock theme as described above, all changes you have implemented manually so far will be lost.
 Therefore, is there a way for a compromise?
 Could you somehow merge your changes with the changes coming from the original repository?

 All these issues have their elegant solutions with just few keystrokes.
 Nothing can be lost, and you would never need to repeat work you have already done.
 Accomplishing this however requires deeper understanding of commits, branching and merging, which are subjects of version control beyond the scope of this README.
 For an extensive discussion on the topic, you can see the free on-line book about Git: http://git-scm.com/book